IDinsight/aaq_core_template/README.md

 * `AWS_PROFILE_NAME`: Name of AWS profile (stored in `~/.aws/credentials`) with appropriate permissions to create the resources

 ### Initialise

-#### Create a Postgres Db instance

-In past projects, this has been Postgres on RDS.
-You don't need to create any databases at this point.
-We'll create that in one of the steps below.

-Note the connection details for the DB and the password for the `postgres` user.
-We'll need them in the [section](#enter_details_in_secrets_file) below.

 #### Run `make setup-dev`

 This command does the following: